VibeCoder01/SystemInsightsAnalyser/README.md

 - **Multi-Source Data Ingestion**: Upload data from multiple systems in simple `.csv` or `.txt` format.
 The app prevents uploading files with the same name to avoid confusion.
 - **Consolidated Machine View**: Get a single, unified list of all unique machines found across all your files.
 This view shows the most recent timestamp a machine was seen by *any* system, preventing false positives from a single stale data source.
 - **"Truly Disappeared" Machine Detection**: By looking at the last seen date across all sources, the app intelligently flags machines that haven't been seen anywhere for a configurable period, helping you identify devices that are genuinely offline or decommissioned.
-- **Cross-System Discrepancy Analysis**: See detailed reports showing which machines are present in one data source but missing in another, helping you to synchronize your management systems.
+- **Cross-System Discrepancy Analysis**: See detailed reports showing which unique machines are present in one data source but missing in another, helping you to synchronize your management systems.
+Duplicate entries within a file are ignored for this comparison.
 - **Dynamic Per-File Statistics**: As you filter the main consolidated view, the per-file statistics table dynamically updates to reflect the counts and statuses of only the machines in your filtered results.
 This allows for interactive "what-if" analysis.
 When a filter is active, affected stats are shown in a `filtered / total` format, with a tooltip indicating how many machines were filtered out.
 - **Intelligent Date Format Detection**: The application automatically analyzes your date columns and suggests the correct format, saving you time and preventing parsing errors.
 You can still manually adjust the format if needed.
 - **Flexible Filtering (Wildcards & Regex)**: Filter the main results view with simple wildcards (`*` and `?`) or powerful regular expressions to quickly find specific machines.